werediver/moka-machine/log/README.md

 _2022-10-03 Monday_

 An attempt to boil a tiny amount of water with the coil.
+With the supply voltage of 15 V the current consumption is 4.47 A, about 67 W. The water heated up to 50℃.

 ![The new coil test](images/008%20IMG_4108.jpeg)